sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <strong>NOTE:</strong><br> Copy and paste is supported so that rows do not necessarily be completed one at a time.
 </aside>

-We need another column so the users can indicate if the row is approved to send to HubSopt.
+We need another column so the users can indicate if the row is approved to send to HubSpot.

 We do this using the same `Add new column` method, but this time select a `Column Type` as `Logical`.
 This will let the user select `True` or `False`, with true being approved.